How to get a mortgage is you’re self-employed

 Self-employed workers also might write off a significant portion of their income as a business expense, minimizing the size of the mortgage they’re able to obtain.
 Because mortgage underwriters typically look at income after expenses, your taxable income may be too small to qualify for the mortgage you want.
 Not here.
-The Wright Team is the expert in getting you the mortgage you deserve while taking advantage of every write off you can take as a tax advantage.
+Our team is the expert in getting you the mortgage you deserve while taking advantage of every write-off you can take as a tax advantage.

 Lenders typically look for a debt-to-income ratio of 43 percent or lower, according to the Consumer Financial Protection Bureau.
 If your debt payments are perceived as unmanageable for your level of income, the lender will not offer you a mortgage, or you may not qualify for the amount you need to purchase a home.
 Not here.
-The Wright Team has strategic relationships that they have established that will allow the Self Employed borrower to far exceed 43% DTI.
+Our team has strategic relationships that they have established that will allow the Self Employed borrower to far exceed 43% DTI.

 Self-employed borrowers show negative income on their business tax returns.